vijay13feb/bootcamp_2022_vijay_submission/Week1_solutions/week1_warmup/linux/README.md

     - How many context switches has the system performed since bootup?

+Ans 2: The processor and cores fields in the <code>more /proc/cpuinfo</code> are used to indentify each processor and number of cores.

+- Sockets : 1, Cores : 6, Processor : 1
+- Processor Frequency : 2.60 GHz

+- Memory : 8010052  kB
+- Free memory : 222316  kB, Available memory : 2219228 kB. \
+Free memory is the one which is completely free.
+While the available memory implies total memory that a user can use if needed to execute other process.
+It is free + buffer/cache memory.
+- Total number of user-level process is 4194304.
+- Total number of forks since boot is 903838.
+- Total number of context switching done is 2017463252.

 3. In this question, we will understand how to monitor the status of a running process using the <code>top</code> command.
 Compile the program [cpu.c](cpu.c) given to you and execute it in the bash or any other shell of your choice as follows.
     ```console
     gcc --version